ivanalvarado/baseline-scores-plugin/README.md

 The plugin now operates on the project where the task is executed:

-- **Root project execution**: `./gradlew generateBaselineScores` processes baseline files in the root project and all its subprojects
+- **Root project execution**: `./gradlew generateBaselineScores` processes baseline files in the all its subprojects
 - **Submodule execution**: `./gradlew :feature:bookmarks:generateBaselineScores` processes only baseline files in the `feature:bookmarks` module and its subprojects
 - **Output location**: JSON results are always written to the `build` directory of the project where